digitalbond/Redpoint/README.md

 #####Linux

-After Downloading BACnet-discover-enumerate.nse you'll need to move it into the NSE Scripts directory, this will have to be done as sudo/root.
+After Downloading s7-enumerate.nse you'll need to move it into the NSE Scripts directory, this will have to be done as sudo/root.

 	sudo mv s7-enumerate.nse /usr/share/nmap/scripts